MarcoLFrancisco/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/renew-certificates.md

 ## Renew an Exchange self-signed certificate

 When you renew an Exchange self-signed certificate, you're basically making a new certificate.

-### Use the EAC to renew an Exchange self-signed certificate

-1. Open the EAC and navigate to **Servers** \> **Certificates**.

-2. In the **Select server** list, select the Exchange server that holds the certificate that you want to renew.

-3. All valid certificates have a **Renew** link in the details pane that's visible when you select the certificate from the list.
-Select the certificate that you want to renew, and then click **Renew** in the details pane.

-4. On the **Renew Exchange certificate** page that opens, verify the read-only list of Exchange services that the existing certificate is assigned to, and then click **OK**.

 ### Use the Exchange Management Shell to renew an Exchange self-signed certificate